This Pumpkin Pie Pudding tastes a bit like the best part of pumpkin pie – the filling!

-Because when I developed this recipe a good seven or eight years ago (the recipe is also in Plant-Powered Families) chia puddings were “in”.
+Now, when I developed this recipe for Plant-Powered Families) chia puddings were “in”.

 But let’s get back to chia.
 And chia pudding.
-This Pumpkin Chia Pudding!
+This Pumpkin Pie Pudding!

 Because I’m not a fan of chia puddings with the seeds intact.
 Anyone else?

-While I love the look of the whole chia seeds, I don’t love the taste – and most certainly do not the seeds in my teeth!
+While I love the look of the whole chia seeds, I don’t love the taste.
+And don’t love the seeds in my teeth.